English Oak (Quercus robur)

 Provenance certificates are available on request for English Oak trees, which are from the Southwest of England.
 They're grown from acorns harvested locally.
-We don't sell larger sized plants as we find they don't like being moved.
+We only sell young trees as we find they don't like being moved and larger plants can fail.
 We also include them in our mixed native woodland collections.

 Suppliers: Perrie Hale Forest Nursery

 See our planting and size guide for details and tips on planting.
 These oak trees are all bare root, and are consequently available for delivery from November until March ( please ask if you are interested in pot grown plants).
 During the lifting season there may be up to two weeks delay between placing the order and dispatching, due to weather conditions or pressure of orders, which are dealt with in date sequence.
 Orders for Quercus robur placed between March and September are confirmed in October ready for dispatch from November.